Application Criteria & Apply

 - The applicants must own and control the property on which the proposed feature film is based

 - Principal photography can take place anywhere in Canada provided the project's budget can adequately support the location

-- Applicants are not prohibited from bringing additional financing to the table
+- While not required, applicants are encouraged to bring additional financing to the table

 - Applicants need not be a graduate of a CFC program